-1. The friends and neighbors were confused about the baby's name because in the family was named 2.
-As soon as he wrote the baby's name, Zacharias was able to the way for

-4. Where did John live until he was ready for that work?
+1. The friends and neighbors were confused about th he baby's name because in the family was named 2.
+As soon as he wrote the baby's name, Zacharias w ras able to 3.
+God called John to 4.
+Where did John live until he was ready for that we ork?